Large sieve inequalities for exceptional Maass forms and the greatest prime factor of $n^2+1$: Introduction

 \subsection{Acknowledgements}

-The author is grateful to his advisor, James Maynard, for his kind guidance and suggestions, to Sary Drappeau for many thoughtful discussions, and to Jori Merikoski, Lasse Grimmelt, and Jared Duker Lichtman for helpful comments.
+The author is grateful to his PhD advisor, James Maynard, for his kind guidance, to Sary Drappeau for many thoughtful discussions, and to Jori Merikoski, Lasse Grimmelt, Jared Duker Lichtman, and the referees for helpful comments and suggestions.
 For the duration of this project, the author was sponsored by the EPSRC Scholarship at University of Oxford.